 You may elect to proceed without FEMA approval.
 However, failure to meet EHP regulations puts Federal funding at extreme risk.

-What else do I
+What else do l need to know?

 It is YOUR responsibility to have a working knowledge of AND comply with local + State + Federal laws, regulations and policy.